 This assessment is performed first by inspection.
-The practitioner should look for tracheal deviation, an open pneumothorax or chest wounds, flail chest, or paradoxical chest movement, or asymmetric chest wall excursion.
-Then, auscultation of both lungs should be conducted, to identify decreased or asymmetric lung sounds.
-Decreased lung sounds and/or decreased chest wall excursion can be a sign of a pneumothorax or hemothorax.
-These, combined with either tracheal deviation or hemodynamic compromise, can be a sign of a tension pneumothorax that should be treated with needle decompression followed by a thoracotomy tube placement.
-Open chest wounds should be covered immediately to prevent the entry of atmospheric air into the chest.
+The practitioner should look for tracheal deviation, an open pneumothorax or significant chest wounds, flail chest, paradoxical chest movement, or asymmetric chest wall excursion.
+Then, auscultation of both lungs should be conducted to identify decreased or asymmetric lung sounds.
+Decreased lung sounds can be a sign of pneumothorax or hemothorax.
+This, combined with either tracheal deviation or hemodynamic compromise, can be a sign of a tension pneumothorax that should be treated with needle decompression followed by a thoracotomy tube placement.
+Open chest wounds should be covered immediately with a bandage taped on three sides to prevent the entry of atmospheric air into the chest.
+If the bandage is taped on all four sides it may create a tension pneumothorax.
 If a flail chest is present and results in respiratory compromise, positive pressure ventilation should be provided.
 A flail chest may indicate an underlying pulmonary contusion.

 Note that in general, all trauma patients should receive supplemental oxygen.

 C: Circulation with hemorrhage control

 Adequate circulation is required for oxygenation to the brain and other vital organs.
 Blood loss is the most common cause of shock in trauma patients.

 This is evaluated by assessing the level of responsiveness, obvious hemorrhage, skin color, and pulse (presence, quality, and rate).
 The level of responsiveness can be quickly assessed by the mnemonic AVPU, as follows: